DETAILED ACTION

 Regarding claim 8, Hyoung et al., teaches an electrode (0001) comprising the active material of claim 1 (0005; 0051-0054).

-Regarding claim 21, Hyoung et al., teaches a method of preparing a battery active material (0001; 0008; 0010) comprising: providing expanded graphite flakes in a liquid dispersant (exfoliating graphite; 0025), and admixing a plurality of heteroatoms (sulfur) and/or heteroionic species with the graphite flakes (exfoliating graphite; 0025) to generate a mixed dispersion (0010-0017); and subjecting the mixed dispersion (0010-0017) to high-pressure homogenization under conditions that produce a plurality of graphene platelets (graphene nanosheets) (0010) to which are coupled a plurality of heteroatoms and/or heteroionic species (0018); wherein the graphene platelets have a lateral size from several um (0048) and a thickness from 10 nm (0048).
-Therefore, regarding the lateral sizes and the thicknesses of the graphene platelets,
+Regarding claim 21, Hyoung et al., teaches a method of preparing a battery active material (0001; 0008; 0010) comprising: providing expanded graphite flakes in a liquid dispersant (exfoliating graphite; 0025), and admixing a plurality of heteroatoms (sulfur) and/or heteroionic species; with the graphite flakes (exfoliating graphite; 0025) to generate a mixed dispersion (0010-0017); and subjecting the mixed dispersion (0010-0017) to high-pressure homogenization under conditions that produce a plurality of graphene platelets (graphene nanosheets) (0010) to which a plurality of heteroatoms and/or heteroionic species (0018) are non-covalently adsorbed; wherein the graphene platelets have a lateral size from several um (0048) and a thickness from 10 nm (0048).

 Hyoung et al., does not teach the graphene platelets have a carbon to oxygen ratio of at least 100.

-Hyoung et al., teaches a plurality of high pressure doped and homogenized graphene platelets, as Hyoung teaches:
+Hyoung et al., does not teach a plurality of high pressure doped and homogenized graphene platelets.

 Regarding claim 22, Hyoung et al., teaches wherein expanded graphite flakes (exfoliating graphite; 0025) are produced by thermal expansion (isothermal heat treatment) of intercalated graphite (0010-0017).